BSE on MoS2: solvers

 For each of these band pairs, all k-points available from the underlying DFT calculation are included.
 With a 18×18×1 Monkhorst–Pack grid, this corresponds to 324 total k-points in the Brillouin zone.

-As a result, the excitonic Hamiltonian is represented in a basis of 16×1296=5184 valence–conduction–k (vck) pairs (dimension of the matrix).
+As a result, the excitonic Hamiltonian is represented in a basis of 16×1296=5184 valence–conduction–k (vck) pairs: this is the dimension of the matrix.

-The numerical values chosen for these three parameters should be determined through systematic convergence studies.
+The values chosen for these three parameters should be determined through systematic convergence studies.

 RPA screening and Coulomb interaction

-These parameters should be automatically filled in because they are read from the databases inside GW_bnds (see the GW tutorial for information).
+These parameters should be automatically filled in because they are read from the databases inside GW_bnds:

 Quasiparticle energies